yamogoo/alma-design-system/README.md

 # Alma Design System Monorepo

 **Token-centric architecture.**
 All design decisions, from colors and motion to component spacing and interaction states, originate from relational design tokens compiled into consumable JSON, CSS, and SCSS artifacts.
 Components are secondary consumers — they simply express token logic through UI.
+**New:** primitive mode management (`precompile`, `runtime`, `hybrid` placeholder) and runtime theme animations are driven directly by motion tokens.
+The system is moving toward a hybrid model today with a runtime-first model next.

 Code-first R&D space for UI systems: Vue components, design tokens, adapters, Storybook tooling, and consumer playground apps.